 What program types will satisfy the International Experience requirement?

 - SJSU Faculty Led Program Short-term programs (2-3 weeks) led by SJSU faculty

 - SJSU Study Abroad Program (Semester, Academic Year, or summer)

 - CSU International Program (Full Academic Year)

 - Study abroad or faculty led program at another CSU campus or a community college

 - Completion of approved Independent International Experience AND APSC 198ITL

-- Approved Alternative Petition, documented completion of 20 hours of local volunteer experience, AND APSC 198ITL
+- Approved Alternative Petition, documented completion of 20 hours of local volunteer experience, OR domestic cultural program, AND APSC 198ITL

 - Approved Modification Petition AND completion of APSC 198ITL